MikeR94/CI-Project-Portfolio-4/README.md

 ### Media
 * The photos were compressed using [Compressor](https://compressor.io/).
 * The favicon image came from [encrypted-tbn0](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTjtOmemr76GOUK79y3itlIDr5bYfWiS-F2xixdV1qg4e9WI8POOvZ0TV06TKCmL7zE3Ko&usqp=CAU) and then turned into a favicon by [Favicon](https://favicon.io/).
+* The golden menu image was from [ForbesIndustries](https://www.forbesindustries.com/product/menu-stand-6836/) and I then used [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint) to add the "Food with a smile" text to it
+* The food hygiene label image was from [Food Standards Agency](https://ratings.food.gov.uk/open-data/en-gb)
+* All the images used on the gallery page and also the hero image was from [Pexels/Restaurant](https://www.pexels.com/search/restaurant/)
+* The thank you image used on the write a review page came from [Clipartmax](https://www.clipartmax.com/so/thank-you-clipart-animated/)
+* The unhappy duck image used on the my reservations page when the user does not have any bookings was from [iStockPhoto](https://www.istockphoto.com/illustrations/sad-duck)
+* The menu PDF was designed using [Canva](https://www.canva.com/)

 [Back to top](<#contents>)